 Part IV — Miscellaneous

-28. Protection
+28. Protection from liability for some persons

 A person is not liable in civil proceedings, and the Crown in right of the State is not liable, for any act done or omission made by that person for the purposes of this Act and in good faith in the course of the exercise or purported exercise of a power or duty which he had reasonable and probable cause to believe was conferred or imposed by this Act.

-29. Transitional provisions
+29. Transitional provisions (Sch.
+1)

 Schedule 1 sets out transitional provisions.